CSIO-FPIL/Dense-Sense-ODOR/README.md

 # Explainability
 We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
-We have explained for the model that is using graphs featurized by <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.
+We have explained for the model that is using DMPNN graph featurizedr <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for com- pounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
+The explainability analysis must then highlight the functional group as the odourgenic region of the molecule.
+Our explainability analysis indeed found this to be true.
+We took the functional group odor labels that our model was able to successfully predict (AUROC per label score >0.8).
+The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.

 # Figures
 All the figures used in the paper are available in the [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.